Mary Heilmann: 1960s

 Heilmann moved to New York City after graduating from Berkeley in 1968.
 She felt that both her interests and the work she was making (see Ooze, 1967) would find kinship with shows including Dick Bellamy's Arp to Artschwager Show at Noah Goldowski Gallery; Lucy Lippard’s Eccentric Abstraction at Fischbach Gallery; and the Primary Structures Show at the Jewish Museum.
-But fellowship was not to be.
+But at some venues fellowship was not to be.
 Heilmann was excluded from a number of shows from the era, with 1969’s Anti-Illusion at the Whitney Museum of American Art being particularly crushing.
 That rejection led Heilmann away from working in sculpture (see The Big Dipper, 1969) and towards painting.
-She chose not to embrace the Color Field painting of the moment, and instead produced what she has called a “materials-based sort of conceptual, anti-aesthetic, earth-colored, ironic painting that was often hard to look at.”
+She chose not to embrace the Color Field painting of the moment, and instead produced what she called a "materials-based sort of conceptual, anti-aesthetic, earth-colored, ironic painting that was often hard to look at".
 Her move into painting had her further experimenting with new spontaneous and casual styles, techniques and mediums, bright colors, drips, flatness, and unusual biomorphic geometries.
 The early paintings were, in her view, devoid of emotional content, possessed of a non-inflected, pure color.
-For Heilmann the goal was a painting which eschewed craft and seduction, and was instead “tough” and “plain.”
+For Heilmann the goal was a painting which eschewed craft and seduction, and was instead "tough" and "plain".

-Heilmann places her work in the tradition of geometric painting—though she has also said that “abstraction” is a perfectly suitable term as well—and sees herself in conversation with Kazmir Malevich, Piet Mondrian, Josef Albers, and Ellsworth Kelly.
+She placed her work in the tradition of geometric painting—though she also said that "abstraction" is a perfectly suitable term as well—and saw herself in conversation with Kazmir Malevich, Piet Mondrian, Josef Albers, and Ellsworth Kelly.